 They are joined in this scholarly catalogue raisonné by works that have been exhibited in Europe’s major museums: among them are Hans Eworth’s portrait of Mary I, Simone dei Crocifissi’s Dream of the Virgin, an outstanding example of fourteenth-century Bolognese Gothic art now on long-term loan to the National Gallery, and portraits of Daniel and Rebecca Minet by Thomas Gainsborough.

 This fully illustrated catalogue, wedded to meticulous scholarship and the results of the latest scientific dating techniques, ensures that the art historical world now has access to art that will be studied and discussed for many years to come.

-The Dictionary covers the period before the beginning of the heraldic visitations in 1530.
-Its publication will mean that the wide range of people interested in medieval arms – historians, antiquaries, archaeologists, genealogist and those dealing in and collecting medieval objects – will be able to identify accurately the arms that occur in a medieval context.
+Now complete, the Dictionary covers the period before the beginning of the heraldic visitations in 1530.
+The publication of its fourth and final volume means that the wide range of people interested in medieval arms – historians, antiquaries, archaeologists, genealogists and those dealing in and collecting medieval objects – are able to identify accurately the arms that occur in a medieval context.
 Even those without a knowledge of the subject will be able, by means of the index, to discover the blazon of arms recorded under particular surnames in the Middle Ages.

 Edited by Maria Hayward and Philip Ward; Society of Antiquaries of London Research Report No. 75

 ISBN: 978-1-905375-42-4 | Distributor: Brepols Publishers

 Winner of the British Art Book Prize 2014 awarded by the Historians of British Art, this inventory is not only a catalogue of magnificence but also a key text for evaluating the successes and failures of the Tudor monarchy under Henry viii, telling us what once existed, and enabling us to identify surviving objects.